-Duration From 3 to 12 months, excluding travel time.
+Duration From 3 45 to 12 months, excluding travel time.
 Venue(s) Activities have to take place in a Member State of the European Union.
-Eligible participants Young people between 18 and 30 years who are legally residing in a participating country and have registered at the European Solidarity Corps Portal.
+Eligible participants Young people between 18 and 30 years 46 who are legally residing in a Member State of the European Union and have registered at the European Solidarity Corps Portal.
 A participant can take part in only one Solidarity Corps job.
 In duly justified cases, participants who have completed an in-country job can subsequently take part in a cross-border job.
 The reverse is not possible.
 The total amount of time must not exceed 12 months.
 Number of participating organisations At least one organisation holding a Quality Label.
 For cross-border activities, the applicant will have to demonstrate its capacity to prepare participants in the country of residence and provide support on return.
 Other criteria In order to maintain a clear link to the country where the National Agency is based, either the venue of the activity must be the country of the National Agency to which the application is submitted; or the participant must be from the country of the National Agency to which the application is submitted.
 The job will be based on an employment contract in accordance with the national regulatory framework of the country where the job is located.
-The job holders must be remunerated in line with national legislation, including minimum wage conditions.
+The job holders must be remunerated in line with the national regulatory framework, including minimum wage conditions.